Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Seek Support: Family, friends, or support groups can provide emotional and physical assistance during the recovery journey.

-- Avoid Strenuous Activities: Even if you feel ready, avoid strenuous exercise until cleared to do so by your surgeon.
+- Avoid Strenuous Activities: Even if you feel ready, avoid strenuous exercise until cleared to do so by Dr Kohout.
 Overexerting early can prolong recovery and increase risks.

 When to Contact Your Surgeon